 - Help me pick up where I left off on other devices — Allows Cortana to surface activities you can resume from other devices.

 - Get list suggestions — Allows the assistant to make suggestions and surface related updates about your lists.

 The Speech, inking, & Typing page gets a new an addition page to view and clear the custom user dictionary, but the page doesn’t offer a way to add or remove words.

 Diagnostics & feedback

-The Diagnostics & feedback page now includes an option to review and delete the data your device sends to Microsoft to improve the overall experience on Windows 10.
+The Diagnostics & feedback page now includes an option to review and delete the data that your device sends to Microsoft to improve the overall experience on Windows 10.

 In order to review the information, you must turn on the Diagnostic data viewer toggle switch, and click the Diagnostic Data Viewer button to access the app.

 If you don’t have the app already installed, you’ll be directed to the Microsoft Store to get it.
-Once in the app, you’ll find all your telemetry data broken down in events using an XML format.
+Once in the app, you’ll find all your telemetry data broken down in events using an JSON format.